zephyrproject-rtos/zephyr/doc/tools/west/flash-debug.rst

 By default, these West commands rebuild binaries before flashing and debugging.
-This can of course also be accomplished using the usual targets provided by Zephyr's build system (in fact, that's how West does it).
+This can of course also be accomplished using the usual targets provided by Zephyr's build system (in fact, that's how these commands do it).

 .. rubric:: Footnotes